 Poker Positions: Poker Table Positions

-Position is one of the most important aspects of poker.
+Position is one of the most important strategic aspects to understand when learning how to play poker.
 Being in position is an incredible advantage because you get to see what your opponents do before you act.
 This may not sound like a lot, but in a game of limited information (such as poker) any informational advantage you have over your opponents gives you a significant advantage – if you know how to use it.

 In poker, there are two types of position – relative position and absolute position.
 Relative position is whether you’re in position or out of position relative to your opponents in the hand (in position meaning you act last and out of position meaning you act first).
 There is also an absolute position, which is your position relative to the blinds and button during the hand.
 While the relative position can change throughout the hand, the absolute position stays the same once the hand is dealt.
 Let’s take a look at the absolute positions at a 9 handed poker table:

 UTG (Under the Gun)